zhugefeia/DockerRSS/README.md

 4. visit `http://localhost:8080` and config rss.

->you may need to manual pull these image from the docker hub.
+>you may need to manually pull these image from the docker hub.

 Shutdown
 --------